webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

   }
 }

-// We can't use a WeakSet because the command buffer might have been GCed
+// We track command buffers so we can generate an error if
-// between the time we submit and the time we call getResult. const s_unsubmittedCommandBuffer = new Set();
+// we try to read the result before the command buffer has been executed. const s_unsubmittedCommandBuffer = new Set();

 /* global GPUQueue */